Neuro-Ophthalmology

 Eye pain may include a variety of symptoms, including burning, throbbing, aching, sharp pain or general irritation ranging from mildly uncomfortable to very painful.
 A scratched cornea, infection or sinusitis are common eye pain causes that generally are simple to treat.

-Other causes of eye pain may indicate a more complex underlying condition, such as an immune condition or neurological condition with vision symptoms.
+Other causes of eye pain may indicate a more complex underlying condition, such as inflammatory or neurological conditions.
 Migraine or cluster headaches often lead to pain around the eyes.
-Conditions that affect the optic nerve, such as glaucoma and optic neuritis, can also cause eye pain.
-If the cause is neurological, the neuro-ophthalmologist will collaborate with the right specialists to determine the best treatment.
+Conditions that affect the optic nerve, such as orbital inflammation and optic neuritis, can also cause eye pain.
+If the cause is neurologic, the neuro-ophthalmologist will collaborate with the right specialists to determine the best treatment.

 Hallucinations

-Visual hallucinations happen when you think you see something that isn’t really there.
+Visual hallucinations happen when you think you see something that is not really there.
 Medications and high fevers may cause hallucinations, or there may be an underlying medical condition.

 Medical reasons for visual hallucinations may include Alzheimer’s disease and other types of dementia, epilepsy, Parkinson’s disease, tumors that affect the part of the brain that controls vision and Creutzfeldt-Jakob disease (CJD).
 A neuro-ophthalmologist can help determine what’s causing hallucinations and work with other specialists to diagnose and treat the condition.